 During the Cyber Monday action, protestors blocked one of Amazon’s driveways so that the company couldn’t fulfil its orders on the busiest shopping day of the year.
-Ward, who spoke at the protest and marched along with the other protestors holding signs, took satisfaction in pushing back against a company that doesn’t invest in the wellbeing of the surrounding community.
+Ward, who spoke at the protest, took satisfaction in pushing back against a company that doesn’t invest in the wellbeing of the surrounding community.

 Says Ward, “We did our part.”

-In addition to the Cyber Monday protest, the coalition of groups against the new warehouse has organized several local actions to say “enough” to the endless tide of warehouse expansions in the Inland Empire.
-Outside the region, they are supported by groups like Amazon Employees for Climate Justice, a collection of activist workers that organized a walkout last fall to protest the company’s lack of climate action.
+A coalition of groups against the new warehouse has also organized several local actions to say “enough” to the endless tide of warehouse expansions in the Inland Empire.
+Outside the region, they are supported by groups demanding that Amazon take stronger climate action and enact better COVID-19 protections for workers, 20,000 of which have tested positive for coronavirus.

 “The federal government’s insistence that this project will have no significant impact is wild.
 It means a lot of additional air pollution in one of the most polluted counties in the country,” says Earthjustice attorney Adrian Martinez.
 “So if this project doesn’t have an impact on our air pollution, then nothing will.”